pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 ## Manually Editing Your Deployment {#editing-your-deployment}

 Sometimes the only recourse for fixing a stack that is unable to do deployments is to edit the deployment directly.
-It is possible to do this, though it is a tactic of last resort.
-It is a goal of Pulumi to never require users to edit their state directly.
 We would love to hear about the issues you are experiencing that you can't resolve, both so we can assist you in fixing your stack and also to fix the issues in Pulumi that made it impossible for you to recover your stack in any other way.